The ability of a joint to move beyond its normal range of motion is joint hypermobility.

 “Loose joints” has at times been used to describe hypermobile joints and people with hypermobile joints as being “double jointed”.
 The ability of a joint to move beyond its normal range of motion is joint hypermobility.
 This can be very common in children (10%-15%) and usually decreases with age.
 It is not unusual to have a few hypermobile joints.
-Approximately 5% of the healthy adult population have hypermobile joints.
 In most people, this causes no problems and does not require treatment.
 However, in some people, hypermobile joints can cause joint pain and result in higher rates of subluxation, dislocations, sprains and secondary osteoarthritis.
 Sometimes this is known as benign hypermobility syndrome.
 This can be related to weak, loose ligaments and can lead to joint instability which increases the risk of strain, injury and therefore, pain.

 Joint hypermobility syndrome is similar to, yet separate from other connective tissue disorders that share common features.
 Some if these disorders are Marfan Syndrome, Ehlers-Danlos Syndrome (EDS) and Osteogenesis Imperfecta.
 Ehlers-Danlos syndrome can appear very similar to joint hypermobility syndrome, however, skin biopsy and gene testing can definitively diagnose EDS.